min2ha/ukwa-site/content/target/64782/index.en.md

   "subject": "Brexit"
 }

-#  House of Commons Library: Legislative consent and Brexit: devolved governments’ objections to the EUW Bill

 Explains why the Scottish and Welsh Governments recommended that their legislatures withhold consent to the EU Withdrawal and Trade Bills